 Bali, this beautiful island not only presents the beauty of its beaches, but also has a rich culture and history.

 The following are 3 choices of Historical Attractions in Bali

 – Kintamani is a village in the North Bali region.
 This place was founded in the 9th century and is the area of the oldest kingdom in Bali.
 The village is inhabited by Bali Aga, one of the indigenous tribes in Bali who still carries on a tradition that has been maintained until now.
 One of their most famous traditions is with put the body under a Banyan tree without burying it.

 Kintamani is situated at elevation 1,470 meters.
 The trip to Kintamani can be reached from the south with 2 routes, namely from Ubud for 45 minutes, and from Besakih for 1 hour.
 There is a daily shuttle bus service from Ubud, but it must be ordered 24 hours in advance

 2. Puri Agung Karangasem

 Puri Agung Karangasem is a historical tourist spot in Bali, Puri is a palace that has unique characteristics and is different from the old Balinese house.
-Karangasem Puri Agung was built in the 19th century, the architecture of the building has three different styles, namely Bali, China, and Europe.
+Puri Agung Karangasem was built in the 19th century, the architecture of the building has three different styles, namely Bali, China, and Europe.
 The three styles include Balinese ornaments for statues and reliefs, European styles for the main building, and Chinese styles for ornaments on doors, windows or chairs.
 Puri Agung Karangasem is located in the city of Amlapura.
 The distance is about 78 km from Denpasar, which can be reached in 2 hours.
-Puri Agung is close to Candidasa Beach and Besakih Temple.
+Puri Agung Karangasem is close to Candidasa Beach and Besakih Temple.
 The road to this area is very good because of its strategic location in the city center.
 Accommodation and facilities are adequate.